 Angie Mullenbach, Cosgrove Hall Director: I love SAU because it's a small school and you can get involved in other ways rather than just following your job description.
 For example, I am currently the Co-Advisor for SAU's Dance Marathon, and I love to see student's lives change as they help out our miracle families.
 Miracle families are families who have had a child get treated at Iowa Children's Miracle Hospital.
 The students don't even know these families, but by the end of the big event the students are crying along with the families and wanting to help them out even more.
 This is one event that will change a faculty/staff/student's life forever.

-Anjie Swidergal, Residence Life Coordinator: I love St. Ambrose University because I have the freedom to define my position in a lot of ways based on my interests, my residents, and my strengths.
+Anjie Swidergal, Area Coordinator: I love St. Ambrose University because I have the freedom to define my position in a lot of ways based on my interests, my residents, and my strengths.
 There is so much support campus-wide for our students and new initiatives!
 The students, staff, and faculty at SAU are really one in a million, and that's what keeps me here and loving my job each morning!

 Being a Hall Director at SAU offers compensation including the following:

-The director lives in Cosgrove and supervises 8 student staff members (7 RAs and 1 Assistant Hall Director).
+The hall director lives in Cosgrove and supervises 8 student staff members (7 RAs and 1 Assistant Hall Director).